dungba88/libra/README.md

 ## performance considerations

-It is of best interest to cache the parsed version of sql and if possible, try to load all of them at startup.
+It is better to cache the parsed version of sql and if possible, try to load all of them at startup.
 If you keep the `SqlPredicate` objects, they will contain the parsed predicate to be reused.

 The runtime evaluation is quite fast (2 millions ops/sec with Java object or 5 millions ops/sec with `Map`).
 You can also consider using `Map` because it's significantly faster.